What to Expect at a Classical Series Concert

 A guide to help maximize your enjoyment.

-Classical Series at the Long Beach Terrace Theater
+Classical Series at the Long Beach Terrace Theater.

 Planning Your Evening

 What to wear?
 Many guests wear business clothes or slightly dressy casual clothes, but you’ll see everything from khakis with a nice shirt to dresses and suits.
-Although you won’t be turned away if you arrive in shorts or jeans, you may be more comfortable dressing up a little.
+Although you won’t be turned away, you may be more comfortable dressing up a little.
 It’s a grand affair and a who’s who around town, so go ahead and dress up for a nice night on the town.
+Strong perfumes can be uncomfortable to those around you and are discouraged.

 Before the music starts, settle into your seat and make sure your phones and other electronics are in silent mode.
 If you will require a candy, you might want to have it unwrapped and ready in order not to disturb others around you.
 Prepare yourself for a wonderful opportunity to simply “be” with the music.